HomePreventing Dental Problems › How to Brush Your Teeth

 If you’re using a manual toothbrush, consider purchasing a low-cost two minute “sand” timer (the kind you flip and watch the grains run out).

-The mouth is full of nooks and crannies that can be difficult to clean—including overlapped or crowded teeth; under dental restorations like bridges or orthodontics; and the tooth pits and fissures of the back teeth.
+The mouth is full of nooks and crannies that can be difficult to clean—including overlapped or crowded teeth; under dental restorations like dental bridges or orthodontic treatment; and the pits and fissures of the back teeth.

 Also, be sure to brush the teeth at the gumline.